impulsodiagonal/delivery-carrier/delivery_sending/README.rst

 Installation
 ============

-This module depends on the `zeep` python library and the OCA/delivery-carrier `delivery_package_number` and `delivery_state` modules.
+This module depends on the `suds` python library and the OCA/delivery-carrier `delivery_package_number` and `delivery_state` modules.

 The Sending API doesn't provide delivery rating methods, so OCA's